-Dampen the stained area of the shirt with warm water, then apply your chosen stain remover.
+- Dampen the stained area of the shirt with warm water and apply your chosen stain remover.

-Use your toothbrush to give the area a good scrub, then let the shirt sit for 20 minutes, or up to an hour.
+- Use an old toothbrush to scrub the stain remover into the fabric, then let it sit on the stain for 20 minutes, or up to an hour.

-When you’re ready to proceed, put the shirt in your washing machine along with your normal dose of detergent.
-Select the warmest water setting the shirt will allow, start the wash cycle, then pause it after about 10 minutes.
+- Put the shirt in your washing machine, along with 1/2 cup of washing soda and your usual laundry detergent.
+Select the warmest water setting the shirt will allow (check the fabric care label), start the wash cycle, then pause it after about 10 minutes.

 Once the wash cycle is finished, your shirt collar will be stain-free! :-)

-When it comes to removing most types of stubborn stain, hot water is your friend!
-Soak and wash the item in hot water (or at least warm water) to help the stain remover work its magic.
+- Use Hot Water: When it comes to oily stains like these, hot water is your friend!
+Soak and launder the item in warm or hot water to help stain fighters break down the stain.

-Okay, so now that you know how to restore your collared shirts to their formerly unstained state, let’s work on keeping them that way!
-Here are 4 useful tips for keeping your collars stain-free in the future.
+Now that you know how to restore your collared shirts to their formerly unstained state, all that’s left to do is keep them that way!
+Here are 4 tips that can help you keep your collars clean in the future.

 2. Hair First, Shirt Second

-Style your hair before you put on your collared shirt.
-This will help keep hair products off the shirt itself, and give you a chance to wipe your neck clean before putting it on.
+Style your hair before you put on a collared shirt.
+This will help keep hair products off the shirt itself, as well as give you a chance to wipe your neck clean before putting it on.

-If you have oily skin or hair, consider using baby powder to absorb some of that excess oil!
-Dust a light layer of baby powder over the back and sides of your neck before putting your collared shirt on.
+If you have oily skin or hair, consider using baby powder or cornstarch to absorb some of the excess oil.
+Just dust the powder lightly over the back and sides of your neck before putting on your shirt.

 If sweat is an issue, consider investing in a set of disposable sweat pads to protect your shirt collars!
-Just stick one of the self-adhesive pads to the collar of your shirt, and it will absorb sweat and excess moisture all day to help prevent your shirt from getting as dirty.
+The self-adhesive pads are designed to go inside the collar of your shirt, where they can absorb sweat and moisture so your shirt collar doesn’t have to.

 How do you deal with ring around the collar?